|

 kinetics and gas-phase adsorption.
 Prerequisite: 158A.
 Each Spring.

 185. Soft Nanomaterials.
 Mr. Johal.
-This course is
+This

-for applications in biophotonics, chemical sensing, optics and electronics.
+nanomaterials for applications in biophotonics,

-Current developments from the chemical literature will be underscored whenever
+chemical literature will be underscored whenever possible.
+Prerequisite:

-possible.
-Prerequisite: 110A,B; MATH 31; PHYS 51A,B. Spring 2009.
+110A,B; MATH 31; PHYS 51A,B. Spring 2009.

 Useful Links: Journal of Chemical Education (American Chemical Society)